 It is always worth taking care of yourself and factors like eating healthy, exercising regularly, quit smoking and reducing alcohol consumption will improve your health.

-How accurate is SwimCount™?
+How accurate is the SwimCount™ Sperm Quality Test?

-SwimCount™ has an accuracy of 95%.
+SwimCount™ Sperm Quality Test has an Accuracy of 96%.

-Has SwimCount™ been approved by the authorities?
+Has SwimCount™ Sperm Quality Test been approved by the authorities?